 But it all might not have been.
 I might have carried a different label through my life.

 I got into trouble early, nothing very serious.
 A “gang fight” in the fifties was not always like the rumbles of the Jets and the Sharks.
 I never saw any switchblades or zip guns at fights between our loose groups who exchanged street “pleasantries” now and then.
-I actually did get busted at one such after-school event on a misdemeanor charge when fists and feet flew and belt buckles etched a tattoo.
+I actually did get busted at one John Adams after-school event on a misdemeanor charge when fists and feet flew and belt buckles etched a tattoo.
 Sounds tough, but it really wasn’t, the case was dismissed and I escaped another type of self-label, “criminal.”

 But one night when this body of mine was just as slim as its intellect I came closer: